This article is part of a larger series on How to Do Payroll.

 Terminated Employee’s Final Paychecks

 Kansas provides for paying employees after the employment relationship ends.
-In every instance, you must pay the employee their final pay on the next regularly scheduled payday, regardless of whether or not they left voluntarily.
+In every instance, you must pay the employee their final pay on the next regularly scheduled payday, regardless of whether they left voluntarily.

 If you need to pay an employee right away and aren’t currently using a service, use one of our recommended ways to print a free payroll check.